fc1943s/vault/data/spirituality/the-book-of-knowing-and-worth.md

 ---

-<a role="toc_link" id="id18"></a>
 # I

 ---

-<a role="toc_link" id="id19"></a>
 # ONE

 ## I KNOW WHO I AM

 ### Day Two

-Why do you worry that there will be no transmission when there has never _not_ been a transmission in all the time we have worked with you?[1](#undefined#footnote-25936-1) You must learn to trust the authors of this text to get their own needs met through this interaction.
+Why do you worry that there will be no transmission when there has never _not_ been a transmission in all the time we have worked with you?
+You must learn to trust the authors of this text to get their own needs met through this interaction.
 While we are not impatient with you, we come prepared, and we come prepared to teach the students of our work what they may need to know to learn who they are and what they must do to stand in their worth.

 The lives you live, the lives all of you live, have been predicated by history that is coming to an end.
 And we say “to an end” in a good way.
 The lives you have known that you have decided upon and aligned to were created for you to fulfill an experience, and the experience that was fulfilled has brought you to where you stand today; where you stand today in all of your creations, in all you have agreed to, shaken hands with and claimed.